Focus Drift

 Focus Drift may request the following device permissions.
 Each is optional and only used when you initiate the relevant feature:

-• Microphone: Required to record voice memos attached to tasks.
-Only active while you are recording — never accessed in the background
+• Microphone: Required to record voice memos attached to tasks

-• Camera: Required to take photos for task attachments.
-Only active when you choose "Take Photo"
+• Camera: Required to take photos for task attachments

 • Photo Library: Required to select existing photos as task attachments

-• Location Services: Required when you tap "Use Current Location" to tag a task with your location.
-Used only on demand — never tracked in the background
+• Location Services: Required when you tap "Use Current Location" to tag a task with your location

-• Calendar (Read-Only): Required to import your calendar events and display them alongside your tasks.
-Focus Drift never writes to your calendar
+• Calendar (Read-Only): Required to import your calendar events and display them alongside your tasks

-• Speech Recognition: Used on-device to transcribe your audio recordings into text.
-All processing happens locally via Apple's Speech framework
+• Speech Recognition: Used on-device to transcribe your audio recordings into text

-• Siri & Shortcuts: Enables hands-free task creation and interrupt logging via Siri voice commands
+• Siri & Shortcuts: Enables hands-free task creation and interruption logging via Siri voice commands

 2.4 Account Sync (Optional)